gist-rs/anyrag/crates/server/README.md

 These endpoints are for building and maintaining the self-improving knowledge base.

-#### `POST /knowledge/ingest`
+#### `POST /ingest/web`

-Triggers the full ingestion pipeline for a given URL.
+Triggers the full knowledge-distillation pipeline for a given web URL.
 This process involves fetching the content, using an LLM to distill it into structured Q&A pairs, and storing it in the knowledge base.

 **Request Body:** `{"url": "https://..."}`